twhaples/sonoko/README.md

 ## Setup

-The `sonoko-trace` executable assumes it is installed in `bin/` in the root of the project that needs to be traced.
-Add `sonoko` to your Gemfile and run
+Add `sonoko` to your Gemfile or gemspec.
 Optionally, invoke:

 ``` shellsession
 bundle binstub sonoko